muOb/Fast_React_Pizza/README.md

-built with React ,Tailwind CSS , Redux , react router
+built with React ,Tailwind CSS , Redux , react router(v6.4+)

 you can check the website here: